 ESG models cover a wide range of critical issues:

 - Environmental – conserving natural resources, reducing waste and pollution, and adopting renewable energy sources;

-- Social – promoting diversity, equity, and inclusion, engaging in fair labor practices, and enhancing health and well-being; and
+- Social – promoting diversity, equity, and inclusion; engaging in fair labor practices; and enhancing health and well-being; and

 - Governance – providing transparency and accountability, diversifying boards, and ensuring that executive compensation is equitable.

 Despite these positive trends, the ESG movement is not without its challenges.
-Criticisms include inconsistencies in methodologies, criteria, and scoring systems, superficial requirements that may serve only to minimize financial risk, an all-and-everything approach that reduces complex issues to a meaningless overall rating, and scepticism about whether ESG reporting is just window dressing and PR spin akin to greenwashing.
+Criticisms include inconsistencies in methodologies, criteria, and scoring systems, superficial requirements that may serve only to minimize financial risk, an all-and-everything approach that reduces complex issues to a meaningless overall rating, and scepticism about whether ESG and other social value reporting is just window dressing and PR spin akin to greenwashing.
 Additionally, while the Social component of ESG efforts focuses on people issues, current reporting mechanisms do not always explicitly include an organization’s health and well-being efforts, which may inadvertently reduce employers’ prioritization of this area.
-So, the questions remain: Will ESG frameworks actually move the needle?
+So, the questions remain: Will ESG and shared value frameworks actually move the needle?
 Is doing good actually doing any good?
 And is the ESG approach a sustainable movement that can help drive social change?

 Forum23 will explore the alignment between workforce health and well-being efforts and shared value.
 With case examples from exemplary organizations that are leading the way in social impact, as well as featured speakers from ratings bodies, investment firms, governance affairs advisors, industry, and labor, we’ll grapple with how ESG and other value frameworks are currently defined and measured, the effects an organization’s shared value efforts can have on workers, where workforce health and well-being fits into the mix, and how successfully addressing societal challenges can help drive organizational performance and population health.